deepin-espanol/basedata/_posts/apps/2017-07a09/2017-08-18-ubuntucleaner.md

     - optimizacion
 categories:
     - apps
-iframe: "<iframe width='970' height='546' src='//www.youtube.com/embed/974Zr1FDigE' frameborder='0' allowfullscreen></iframe>"
+video_id: 974Zr1FDigE
 #
 # These video settings are totally optional.
 It's only purpose
 # is SEO, so that videos show up in Google hopefully with a
 # thumbnail.
 # More › https://developers.google.com/webmasters/videosearch/schema?hl=en&rd=1
 #